 Blood Knot vs Surgeon's Join Knot

-The Blood Knot is the classic — slim, elegant, ideal when both lines are similar diameter.
-The Surgeon's is dramatically easier to tie and works on lines of any diameter.
+The Blood Knot is slim and elegant when both lines are similar diameter.
+The Surgeon's is dramatically easier to tie and works on any diameter.

 Side-by-Side Comparison